State of training on Metal

 and--compile

-command-line switches, respectively. - When nanoGPT was first released (in 2022), MPS support in PyTorch was still nascent.
-Training on the Mac was limited to the CPU in practice, so much so that the quick start section of README.md branched on “I have a GPU” vs “I only have a macbook”.
+command-line switches, respectively. - When nanoGPT was first released in 2022, MPS support in PyTorch was still nascent.
+Training on the Mac was limited to the CPU in practice, so much so that the quick start section branched on “I have a GPU” vs “I only have a macbook”.

-- This have steadily improved over time, though, as evidenced by this github issue.
+- Things have improved a lot since then, though, as you can see from this github issue.

 Setup